 Check out "Posers" below via Spotify or on Apple Music, and be sure to follow Sinzere on Instagram or Twitter to keep up with her.

 SLED ISLAND SPOTLIGHT: SINZERE

 This Sled Island Spotlight focuses on hip-hop/R&B musician, Sinzere.
-She brings her unique genre bending style to our show alongside numerous other acts.
+She brings her unique genre bending style to our show.

 From her humble beginnings growing up on the streets of Calgary, Alberta, renowned artist Sinzere has come a long way.
 The struggles she faced in her youth fashioned her into the strong, artistically gifted woman she is today.
 Using the obstacles she faced to her advantage — but not allowing them to hold her back from following her dreams — she’s used her experiences to shape her singular sound.
 She’s channeled all of her experiences, all of her pain, all of her passion, and all of herself, into her music.